-I’m Charlie Wilson, a professional editor and writer with 16 years’ experience, gained both in-house and as a freelancer.
+I’m a professional writer, editor and proofreader with 16 years’ experience, gained both in-house and as a freelancer.

 I began freelancing in 2005, after a career in publishing and corporate communications.
 Five years later my business had grown to the point that I was giving talks on how to freelance, and I co-authored the book How to Succeed as a Freelancer in Publishing, which was featured in The Bookseller magazine’s ‘Best Books on Publishing’.

-For some years I specialised in book editing (as The Book Specialist), but over time I took on more and more corporate work, and so I decided to rebrand.
+For some years I specialised in book editing (as The Book Specialist), but over time I took on more and more corporate work, and so I rebranded.
 Now, through Landmark Editorial I provide editorial services to both the publishing and corporate sectors.

 My publishing work

-I’ve worked on more than 1,000 books for authors and publishers, from crime thrillers to romances, children’s fantasy novels to autobiographies, financial guides to military histories, criminology textbooks to spiritual discourses.
+I’ve edited/proofread more than 1,000 books, from crime thrillers to romances, children’s fantasy novels to autobiographies, financial guides to military histories, criminology textbooks to spiritual discourses.

-I work on both sides of the fence for authors and publishers, ghostwriting content, providing editorial support and helping to develop books.
+I work on both sides of the fence for authors and publishers.
 One of my main publishing clients has been John Wiley & Sons; I’ve developed, edited or proofread more than 70 For Dummies titles.
 One of my main author clients is a novelist for whom I’ve ghostwritten on a weekly basis since 2011.

 My corporate work